mlavi/hugo/content/post/git-for-operators.md

 Q: How does one decide on project repo organization?
 A: This is a huge indicator of engineering culture, *e.g.:* monoculture = one repo for everything versus fragmentation over too many repos.
 There is a project life cycle to consider as well.

+## Pet Passwords

+Death to the static password on one user login on one OS, work to move or drive them towards:
+- environment variable files and add those files to .gitignore
+- synthesize variable files from your cattle systems
+  - Pupper Hiera, Chef databags, etcd/database stores, Vault
+  - local secret repos (keyring, KeepassXC, etc.)
+  - authentication systems (LDAP, OAUTH, SAML, SSO/WebSSO)
+- from static passwords to ephemeral passwords/accounts: synthesized for the lifecycle of the app or user session
+  - SSH keys, then ephemeral keys
+  - from credentials to dynamic, session tokens (JWT, etc.)

 ---
 # Git Tutorial